khoidauminh/coffeevis_rs/README.md

 New visualizers: TODO!
 Configuration changes: TODO!

-Users who want to see GNOME-style decorations will now have to recompile coffeevis with `--features gnome_decor`.

 ### Important change since v0.5.0
 *Terminal and minifb mode have been moved to their own features.
 You'll need to recompile with `--features terminal` and/or `--features minifb` to use them.*